 When it comes to wrapping fresh goods, wax paper is one of the most commonly used ingredients.
-But confusion often surrounds the ingredients of wax paper itself and whether or not they are toxic.
+But confusion often surrounds the ingredients of the wax paper itself and whether or not they are toxic.

-It is inevitable that when separating our pizza, burgers or cakes from wax paper, that some of it will remain stuck to the food and be accidentally ingested by us.
+It is inevitable that when separating our pizza, burgers, or cakes from wax paper, that some of it will remain stuck to the food and be accidentally ingested by us.

 However, we won’t leave it until the end of the article to tell you that wax paper is non-toxic and will not kill you if you accidentally ingest it.

-Food grade wax paper is non-toxic, as most manufacturers have foreseen the problem of accidental ingestion and have specifically designed wax paper to cause as little incident as possible once ingested.
+Food-grade wax paper is non-toxic, as most manufacturers have foreseen the problem of accidental ingestion and have specifically designed wax paper to cause as little incident as possible once ingested.